Also known as yellow adobo, this adobong dilaw chicken is a favorite dish of the Philippines that is so easy to make and delicious to dig into.

 Instructions

-- Season chicken with salt then set it aside.
+- Season chicken with salt and set aside.

-- Deep fry potatoes until golden brown.
-Remove from pan then set aside.
+- Deep fry potatoes until golden brown, then set aside.

-- In a separate pot sauté garlic in oil using low heat until golden brown.
-Remove from pot and set aside.
+- In a separate pot, sauté garlic in oil over low heat until golden brown.
+Remove and set aside.

-- Add turmeric then cook for 30 seconds.
+- Add turmeric and cook for 30 seconds.

-- Add ½ cup water, ½ cup vinegar, 2 tbsp peppercorn, 4 bay leaves and 1 tbsp sugar then bring to a boil and simmer for 25 minutes.
+- Add ½ cup water, ½ cup vinegar, 2 tbsp peppercorn, 4 bay leaves, and 1 tbsp sugar.
+Bring to a boil and simmer for 25 minutes.

-- Drain any remaining liquid and in a separate frying pan add oil and fry the drained meat in high heat browning the sides.
+- Drain any remaining liquid.
+In a separate frying pan, add oil and fry the drained meat over high heat, browning the sides.

-- Pour the drained liquid back in the pan together with the deep fried potatoes.
+- Pour the drained liquid back into the pan with the deep-fried potatoes.
 Add more vinegar and liquid if it dries up.

-- Simmer for additional 5 minutes, season with salt if needed then serve.
+- Simmer for an additional 5 minutes.
+Season with salt if needed, then serve.

 - Prep Time: 15 minutes